maxandersen/xam.dk/content/blog/2003-12-23-eventhandlerjava-is-good-but-not-perfect.md

-title='EventHandler.java is Good but not perfect' author='Max Rydahl Andersen'
+title=EventHandler.java is Good but not perfect author='Max Rydahl Andersen'

 tags=[ Java ]